gedrutten/Portfolio/content/jso/Week03.md

 ## Class

 This week we were introduced to the fly press, the disc cutter and the doming tools.
 I first experimented with different metals, then I experimented with punching a second hole out of the disc prior to forming to see what would happen.
-As it turns out, the hole was stretched as teh metal was forced into the dome forming tool.
+As it turns out, the hole was stretched as the metal was forced into the dome forming tool.
 I wanted to do an experiment with the 2 half-domes I created (in different metals) to solder them together, but now that one was slightly deformed, it would be harder.
 I attempted to flatten the deformed piece by rubbing on wet-and-dry sandpaper, then tried soldering.
 I hadn't managed to get the 2 halves to solder together before the end of class.

 <div class="row">
     <div class="4u 12u$(medium)">